Governments are keen to encourage innovation in the infrastructure sector and ensure public and private services are properly managed.

 Governments are keen to encourage innovation in the infrastructure sector.
 But as the solutions being brought to the market become more radical, some have challenged the traditional role of authorities and raised questions over what constitutes appropriate regulation.

 Many governments have struggled to keep up and be clear about their role.
-But, recently, we have seen a reassertion of control, as authorities focus on the governance and delivery of services and
+But, recently, we have seen a reassertion of control, as authorities focus on the governance and delivery of services and their right to regulate activities and actors within their jurisdiction.

 In last year's Emerging Trends, we correctly predicted that the lines between public infrastructure and private infrastructure would blur as nimble upstarts sought to capitalize on new customer expectations, shifts in demand and underserved populations.